-Some clichés have a basis in fact however, and our greatest delight of this trip were the warm, friendly people we met.
-I’ve never had a tear in my eye when saying goodbye to a hotel before, and probably never will again.
+Some clichés have a basis in fact however, and our greatest discovery of this trip were the warm, friendly people we met.
+I’ve never had a tear in my eye when saying goodbye to hotel staff before, and probably never will again.
 We had a wonderful, unforgettable trip.

 How to navigate this diary

 The Vietnam link at the top of the page in the main menu takes you to the main Vietnam page where you can access all 21 days of this diary.
-Alternatively, start reading here (or anywhere, for that matter) and use the Previous and Next arrows on the left and right borders of your browser window to navigate through the days.
+Alternatively, start reading here (or anywhere, for that matter) and use the red Previous and Next arrows on the left and right borders of your browser window to navigate through the days.
 You can always keep track by looking at the date.

 When you’re reading a page, you’ll see blocks of photo thumbnails (wait a little while for all of these to load onto the page).
 You can roll over a thumbnail to read the photo’s caption.